-- A. Any person aggrieved by any action of Douglass Township or its designee may appeal to Douglass Township's Board of Supervisors within thirty (30) days of that action. - B. Any person aggrieved by any decision of Douglass Township's Board of Supervisors may appeal to the Montgomery County Court of Common Pleas within (30) days of the municipal decision.
+- A. Any person aggrieved by any action of Douglass Township or its designee may appeal to Douglass Township's Board of Supervisors within thirty (30) days of that action. - B. Any person aggrieved by any decision of Douglass Township's Board of Supervisors may appeal to the Montgomery County Court of Common Pleas within (30) days of the Township decision.

 SECTION 909.
 EFFECTIVE DATE.

 This Ordinance shall be effective immediately.

-ENACTED AND ORDAINED this $\underline{16 \mathrm{th}}$ day of $\underline{}$ JULY , 2007, by the Board of Supervisors of Douglass Township, Montgomery County, Pennsylvania.
+ENACTED AND ORDAINED this 6th day February , 2023, by the Board of Supervisors of Douglass Township, Montgomery County, Pennsylvania.

-DOUGLASS TOWNSHIP / BOARD OF SUPERVISORS
+DOUGLASS TOWNSHIP BOARD OF SUPERVISORS